2022 North American heat waves: July

 An intense, fatal heat wave swept through the United States in July.
 More than 100 million people were put on heat alerts, and over 85% of the country had temperatures at or above 90 F. A man died in Dallas County, Texas, and a heat emergency was triggered in Washington DC due to temperatures over 95 F, on the weekend of July 23–24.
-This extreme heat severely intensifies drought conditions.
+This extreme heat also intensified drought conditions.
 Arkansas and Missouri went from 1% and 2% of their states from seeing severe drought or worse, to a quarter and a third.
 On July 17, Winnipeg saw their highest ever dew point, at 27.4 C.

 Temperatures in Abilene, Texas on July 20 hit 110 F, breaking a daily record.
-Austin, Texas also saw a daily high record of 104 F. Daily record high low temperature records were set, like in Needles, California, where the temperature never dipped below 95 F on July 20.
-Record warm low temperatures were also set in Galveston (86 F), Wichita Falls (84 F), Houston (81 F) and Laredo (81 F), on July 20.
+Austin, Texas also saw a daily high record of 104 F. Daily record high low temperature records were set, including Needles, California (95 F), Galveston (86 F), Wichita Falls (84 F), Houston (81 F) and Laredo (81 F), on July 20.
 The heat wave was responsible for 18 other deaths, including 12 in Maricopa County, Arizona and one at Badlands National Park.
 Witchita Falls hit 115 F on July 20, a record for July, while on that day Oklahoma also reached that mark.
 Oklahoma City set a monthly record high of 110 F. Further east, every day from July 20 to 24 in Newark, New Jersey got at or over 100 F, the longest streak on record.
 Boston also set a record high on July 24, at 100 F. When the heat wave broke on July 25, multiple flash flood warnings were issued with the cold front.
 While most parts of New Jersey exceeded 90 F for the 8th day, New York City was kept to 86 F, thus keeping the heat wave to 6 days there.
-Also, in New York City, for only the second time, the entire month had highs above 80 F. Overall, July 2022 was the 3rd warmest July on record, 8th for daily maximum but had the warmest daily minimums at record, at 63.57 F. Texas saw their warmest July on record, with an average high temperature of 100.2 F.

 Later on in the month, another heat wave in Portland, Oregon causes 14 additional deaths.
 Portland saw 7 consecutive days at or above 95 F, while Seattle saw six days at or above 90 F, both breaking records for duration, by July 31.